Wednesday, 21 Jan 2026

 The cafe and toilets at Clatteringshaws are permanently closed.
-The car park remains open and there is no charge for day parking.

 Look out over tranquil Clatteringshaws Loch, a haven for waterbirds in summer, and beyond to the rolling Galloway Hills.
+There are several pull-ins beside the road where you can park and enjoy the view.

 On a clear day, look out for the mighty Merrick, highest hill in the Southern Uplands.
 Soak up the stunning views or meander beside the loch to the historic Bruce's Stone, one of two stones dedicated to the Scottish king in the Forest Park.